marcobergman/seatalk_convert/README.md

 VHW sentences contain both Speed Through Water, coming from one instrument, and Compass Heading, coming from the other.

-Water temperature MTW sentences are also created, but I've never understood why that would be interesting.
+Water temperature MTW sentences are also created because I could, not because I really use it.